 Here Come The People

-Like most bands, New Musik formed from a combination of longstanding friendships and chance meetings.
+Like many bands, New Musik formed from a combination of longstanding friendships and chance meetings.
 Tony Mansfield and Clive Gates first met in November 1972 in a pub in Wandsworth.
 Clive was a classically trained pianist, and Tony was "into Rock music".

 After the obligatory bedroom jamming sessions, they formed a band called Reeman Zeegus and, together with third member Simon Croft, rose to the heady heights of headlining a concert at a North East London Polytechnic in 1973.
 Memories of the concert are not positive, the drummer refusing to play "because they were not rehearsed enough" did not help.